 So scale is essential.
 Orcon was never going to get there from here.
 CallPlus had a shout of building the necessary scale, but it would have been slow.
 Picking up a competitor short circuits that.
 It makes sense.

-CallPlus’ press release says it has a 15 percent market share.
-I suspect there could be more consolidation to come.
+CallPlus’ press release says it has a 15 per cent market share.
+There could be more consolidation to come.